Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Bizzabo is a full-lifecycle event management platform built for B2B teams running in-person, virtual, and hybrid events, with a Klik SmartBadge wearable for onsite data capture.
 Goldcast is a video content platform focused on webinars and content repurposing, turning recordings into clips, blogs, and social posts automatically.

-ZoomInfo is an AI GTM platform that connects event engagement data to B2B account intelligence, buyer intent signals, and sales execution tools.
+ZoomInfo is an all-in-one AI GTM Platform that connects event engagement data to B2B account intelligence, buyer intent signals, and sales execution tools.
+It is not a replacement for either event platform; it is the intelligence layer that makes event data productive for sales and marketing teams.

 Which platform is best for large in-person conferences?